Louisliuzy/Hierarchical_Markov_Framework_for_CIS_Resilience/README.md

-# A Two-Stage Optimization Framework for Enhancing Interconnected Critical Infrastructure Systems Resilience Under Sequential Attacks
+# A Two-Stage Optimization Framework to Enhance Interconnected Critical Infrastructure Systems Resilience Under Sequential Attacks

 This archive is distributed under the [MIT License](LICENSE).